Preparedness & Response Plan

 - Muscle pain or body aches including abdominal pain

 - They have been exposed to a COVID-19 positive person, meaning:

-- An immediate family member or member of your household has tested positive for or exhibited symptoms of COVID-19; or you were notified by a public health official that you were in close contact with the someone testing positive for COVID-19.
+- For 15 minutes total or more, you have been within 6 feet of someone who has tested positive, within 48 hours of the onset of their illness; or you were notified by a public health official that you were in close contact with someone testing positive for COVID-19.

-If an employee believes that they qualify as a Suspected Case (as described above), they must:
+If an employee qualifies as a Suspected Case (as described above), they must:

 - Immediately notify their Supervisor and contact Human Resources.

 - Remain home until they are no longer infectious according to the latest guidelines from the CDC (see Employee Return to Work Plan - Appendix C) and;